WHKO

 WHKO (99.1 FM, "K99.1FM") is a commercial radio station in Dayton, Ohio.
 The station is owned by Cox Media Group and carries a country music radio format.
 Its studios and offices are co-located with the Dayton Daily News, WHIO-AM-FM-TV, and two more radio stations in the Cox Media Center building near downtown Dayton.

 WHKO is considered a "Superpower FM" station; because it signed on in 1946, it is grandfathered with a bigger signal than most FM stations in Ohio.
 Its power, 50,000 watts, is the same as several FM stations in Dayton, and its height above average terrain (HAAT) at 325 m is far above what would be allowed today, a maximum of 152 m for that power.
 WHKO's transmitter is on Germantown Street in Dayton, on co-owned WHIO-TV's tower.
 The HD2 digital subchannel simulcasts WZLR's classic hits format.
 The HD3 subchannel plays urban oldies and feeds FM translator W254BA at 98.7 MHz.

 History

 Early years

-In 1946, the station signed on as WHIO-FM, the first FM station in Dayton and one of the first in Ohio.
+On February 29, 1948, the station signed on as WHIO-FM, the first FM station in Dayton and one of the first in Ohio.
 In its early years, it simulcast co-owned WHIO; as network programming moved from radio to television, WHIO-AM-FM switched to a full-service middle of the road format (MOR) of popular music, news and sports.